Losing the most beautiful part of our life, our father!

 The last weekend of his life, the

 one before which he breathed last, was the most important and unforgettable one.
-I was with him at his friend’s house and they started discussing certain issues on which Papa spoke eloquently there.
-It was then, during his long talk, I realized
+I was with him at his friend’s house, and they started discussing certain issues, on which Papa spoke eloquently.
+It was then, during his long talk, that I realized I needed to spend more time with this man.
+Irrespective of my busy schedule, I had made up my mind to spend at least some hours with him every day.

 Little did I know that it was the